-In this stage, we define the project in very general terms.
-We identify the client, nature of the project, location and the purpose of the space and the extent of the design work.
+This is the first stage where the project is defined in very general terms.
+We identify the client, the nature of the project, location and the purpose of the space as well as the extent of the design work.

-In a residential design, we may develop a profile for each of the principal residents, including such information as their age and sex, hobbies, habits, style and color preferences, and an inventory of possessions and furnishings that need to be accommodated in the space.
+In a residential interior design project, we may develop a profile for each of the principal residents, including information such as their age and sex, hobbies, habits, style and color preferences, and an inventory of possessions and furnishings that need to be accommodated in the space.

-We analyze the collected date and compile the results in a program document that outlines design problems and the solution.
-The client would review and approve the document.
+We analyze the collected data and compile the results in a program document that outlines design problems and the respective solutions.
+The client has the responsibility to review and approve the document.

-Once the client approves the design program, the conceptual design phase begins.
+Once the client approves the program, the conceptual design phase begins.

-We will brainstorm design solutions (verbal, sketched or written), filter out unworkable ideas and refine the best solutions and concept designs.
+Our team brainstorms design solutions (verbal, sketched or written), filters out unworkable ideas and finally refines the best solutions and concept designs.

 The Concept design would be in the form of quick sketches and graphic visualizations of these main ideas – portraying the siting, orientation, space allocations, circulation patterns, spatial and activity relationships from a variety of perspectives, color schemes and other important details of the proposed design.

-One or more design concepts is presented to the client in the form of a proposal, for review, feedback and approval.
-The proposal may consist of
+This is the part where one or more design concepts are presented to the client from our interior designers in California and Texas.
+This is generated as a proposal awaiting a review, feedback and ultimate approval.
+The proposal may consist of: